sabir-aspose/words-docs-com/en/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 ### Convert to Different PDF Standards {#converting-to-various-pdf-standards}

-Aspose.Words provides the [PdfCompliace ](https://reference.aspose.com/words/java/com.aspose.words/pdfcompliance/)enumeration to support the conversion of DOC or DOCX into various PDF format standards (such as PDF 1.7, PDF 1.5, etc.).
+Aspose.Words provides the [PdfCompliance ](https://reference.aspose.com/words/java/com.aspose.words/pdfcompliance/)enumeration to support the conversion of DOC or DOCX into various PDF format standards (such as PDF 1.7, PDF 1.5, etc.).

 The following code example demonstrates how to convert a document to PDF 1.7 using [PdfSaveOptions](https://reference.aspose.com/words/java/com.aspose.words/pdfsaveoptions/) with compliance to PDF17: